 There is a lack of knowledge as to whether there are CBOs and other under-resourced organizations that would participate and engage in CAEECC and/or the Working Groups and have already expressed a desire to do so if they were compensated.

+Accountability/Determining success: As each of the following recommendations is further explored, they will include identifying metrics of success.
+For example, what will determine if each of the following recommendations is successful (e.g., # of participants, some measurement of participation, etc.)?
+How will those metrics be tracked and reviewed?
+Setting metrics is outside this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics.

+2.2 Recommendations

-2.2 RecommendationsCompensation Recommendation #1: CBOs and under-resourced organizations, located in and serving Environmental and Social Justice (ESJ) Communities, should be compensated for Membership in CAEECC using fixed-fee based remuneration to ensure their meaningful participation in CAEECC meetings and activities.
+Consensus Compensation Recommendation #1: Eligible (TBD) Individual climate or environmental justice leaders, CBOs and under-resourced organizations, located in and/or serving Environmental and Social Justice (ESJ) Communities, or others deemed eligible should be compensated for Membership in CAEECC (such as fixed-fee based remuneration to ensure their meaningful participation in CAEECC meetings and activities.)

 Deadline: Proposal for compensation mechanism to be finalized and approved no later than November 1, 2022.